shinsenter/php/src/webapps/fuelphp/README.md

 # shinsenter/fuelphp

-🔋 (PHP / FuelPHP) Production-ready container with automatic FuelPHP installer.
+🔋 (PHP / FuelPHP) Production-ready Docker images with automatic FuelPHP installer.

 - Docker Hub: https://hub.docker.com/r/shinsenter/fuelphp
 - GitHub Packages: https://code.shin.company/php/pkgs/container/fuelphp

+The Docker images are available for both Debian and Alpine versions.

+> ℹ️ Note: We no longer maintain the `-tidy` tag names.
+If you are using Docker images with this tag, please replace them with the `-alpine` variant.

 ## Introduction